-Ann’s writing has appeared in the Stanford Social Innovation Review and Quartz and she was the University of Florida’s Teacher of the Year in 2014.
-Her work through the Center includes partnerships with the United Nations High Commissioner on Refugees, The Department of State, and several agencies that work in this domain.
-She has worked with several federal agencies, the Gates Foundation, and nonprofits and other foundations throughout the United States.
-She regularly trains scientists and other leaders to more effectively convey the importance of their work.
+Searight’s writing has appeared in the Stanford Social Innovation Review and Quartz, and she was the University of Florida’s Teacher of the Year in 2014.
+Her work through the Center includes partnerships with the United Nations High Commissioner on Refugees, The Department of State, and several agencies in this domain.
+She has worked with several federal agencies, the Gates Foundation and nonprofits and other foundations throughout the United States.
+She regularly trains scientists and other leaders to convey the importance of their work more effectively.

 As the Center’s director of programs and training, Ellen Nodine oversees the daily operations and provides leadership in the strategic direction of the unit.
 As a member of the frank strategic communications academy, she delivers in-person and online training to various constituents.
 She also teaches writing as an adjunct faculty member for the College of Journalism and Communications.